tgqiang/IchireiShikon/Concept.md

    **Level 4**: 8 souls spawned (at immediate surrounding cells)

    **Level 5**: 8 souls spawned + a random level-1 spirit spawned at center

+   ~ **Design implementation as of 25/5/2018:** Might change spawn positions/formulae to fit current game structure more easily.
+To be confirmed later on.